jh3nd3rs0n/jargyle/README.md

     --setting=chaining.socks5.userpassauth.usernamePassword=Aladdin:opensesame

 ```

-If the username or the password contains a colon character (`:`), then each colon character must be replaced with the URL encoding character `%3A`.

-If the username or the password contains a space character, then each space character must be replaced with the URL encoding character `+` or `%20`.

-If the username or the password contains a plus sign character (`+`) not used for URL encoding, then each plus sign character not used for URL encoding must be replaced with the URL encoding character `%2B`.

-If the username or the password contains a percent sign character (`%`) not used for URL encoding, then each percent sign character not used for URL encoding must be replaced with the URL encoding character `%25`.

 The command line option `--enter-chaining-socks5-userpassauth-user-pass` provides an interactive prompt for you to enter the username and password.
 This command line option is used for when you do not want to have the username and password appear in any script or in any part of the command line history for security reasons.